-He is the vice president of Sarvodaya Movement.
-Also serves as a Governing Council member of the University of Colombo.
-Also serves as board member of university of Colombo Investment Committee as well as Finance Committee.
-Also serves as faculty board member of institute of graduate studies, institute of Biotechnology and molecular biology.
+He serves as Governing Council Member of the University of Colombo.
+He also serves as a board member of Investment as well as Finance Committee along with being a board member of many faculties and institutions of the University of Colombo.
 He serves as a Sri Lankan council member of the Chartered Institute for Securities & Investments (CISI- UK).
 He is an Edward Mason Fellow of Harvard University and served as a Teaching Fellow in Public Finance at the Harvard Kennedy School.